-In the first instance we should turn our attention to the fragments of information available on the history of this teaching.
+We need to turn our attention to the fragments of information available on the history of this teaching.
 By so doing we might penetrate the dark veil which may prevent us from obtaining an historical background to this teaching and understand its roots.